Enabling debug mode allows administrators to access advanced troubleshooting commands.

 /santasays debug component <gradient:red:gold>Test Message!</gradient>

-Administrators with the santasays.debug.component permission can generate a comprehensive performance report of the plugin’s internal events.
+Administrators with the santasays.debug.dump permission can generate a comprehensive performance report of the plugin’s internal events.
 This command is directly tied to the Event Profiling system in the config.yml.

 When executed, the plugin will send a timings report to the sender, detailing how long various event listeners took to process.
 This is the primary tool for diagnosing “server lag” or identifying conflicts with slow external plugins.